3 days per week for a minimum of 6 months (Applications for part-time work considered)

 - Demonstrated literacy in Excel, basic data entry and Outlook;

 - Fluency in verbal and written English; and

 - Legal right to work in Hong Kong.

 - Fluency in Cantonese.

 - Fluency in another language such as French, Arabic, Somali, Urdu, Sinhala or Bangla would be a considerable asset.

 - Experience working with vulnerable people in a professional setting.

-For more information, or to apply please e-mail your CV and statement of interest to [email protected] with the subject line ‘Social Welfare Assistant (Volunteer)’ as soon as possible.
+For more information, or to apply please e-mail your CV and statement of interest to [email protected] with the subject line ‘Social Welfare Assistant (Volunteer)’ by 6pm on 19 October 2020 (Monday).